Anjok07/ultimatevocalremovergui/README.md

 ### Windows Batch Files

 We included the following Windows batch files to help automate commands:

+- Select-Models-HP-Only.bat
+ 	- This batch script is for the models provided [here](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/5.0.2) only!
+	- Simply drag the audio file you wish to convert into the 'Select-Models-HP-Only.bat.bat' file provided.
+	- From there you will be asked if you want TTA enabled, then prompted to type the letter associated with the model you wish to run and hit "enter".

 - Drag-n-Drop-CHOOSE-YOUR-MODEL.bat
+ 	- This batch script is for the models provided [here](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/5.0.1) only!
 	- Simply drag the audio file you wish to convert into the 'Drag-n-Drop-CHOOSE-YOUR-MODEL.bat' file provided.
 	- From there you will be asked if you want TTA enabled, then prompted to type the letter associated with the model you wish to run and hit "enter".
 	- Once you hit enter, you will be asked fs you want an additional "deep extraction" instrumental output in addition to the 2 to be provided.